Georgian Music and Dances

 Many disputes surround the origin of Georgian folklore.
 Some people think that Georgian folk music is over 1,500 years old.
 The strongest supporters claim that Georgian dancing and singing can be first dated as far back as B.C.
 According to the Greek historian Xenophon (3rd century B.C.), secular, military and dancing melodies were used among the Georgian tribes.

 Georgian dances are comprised of solo, twosome, and group.
 Women move in short steps with grace.
-Men demonstrate an eagerness to fight that is reflected in fast runs, high jumps, and brave pirouettes.
+Men demonstrate an eagerness to fight which is reflected in fast runs, high jumps, and brave pirouettes.
 The backs of both men and women always stay straight and unmoving.

 Georgian singing and dancing are rich in styles.
 Across several centuries, the national performing style has been in constant development, from generation to generation.